neuropacs/neuropacs-cli/README.md

 ## Usage

-Hint: To view the help screen of any command, use the '-h' or '--help' option with any command.
+Hint: To view the help screen of any command, use the '-h' or '--help' option.

 ### Create a new order (returns an order ID)